gvwilson/thirdbit/src/fiction/in-heck/index.md

 Five minutes later she, Sindy, and Gumption had joined the rest of the party, who were sitting or standing near the front of the wagon depending on their inclination and body shape.
-"Your choice is reckless.
-You will not be safe.
-You must return home."
-Dockety sounded as angry as Maddy had ever heard it.

-"I agree with my friend here,"
-Special Leaf said,
-looking even older than usual.
-"We should turn back."
+"It ain't the stupidest thing anyone's ever done," Thoughtful said,
+"But it sure ain't the smartest."

-Special Blazes shook his head.
+Special Blazes shrugged.
-"I've already called ahead to Sandy Bend for a stage.
-These two can ride with us to Half-a-Hat, then you and your friends can get 'em home."
-He jerked his chin toward Dockety and Crusher.

-*He knew we were there all along,*
-Maddy realized angrily.
-*He's using us to get rid of Special Leaf and Dockety.*

-Special Leaf took off his glasses and breathed on them.
-"Well, since we're here, I might as well give them the tour," he said, nodding at the domed building nearby as he wiped his glasses with the tail of his shirt.
+"Ain't the worst thing that's ever happened.
+As soon as we get to Sandy Bend you're headed straight back home.
+Why don't you give 'em the tour?"
+He nodded at the domed building.
 "It was solid enough the last time I passed through."

-Meribeth growled.
+Thoughtful pursed her lips.
 "Makers' work ain't for the likes of children."

 "We're not children,"
-Maddy started to protest,
+Maddy protested,
-but Special Blazes nodded.
+but the rabbit had already shouldered her rifle.

 A sign stood in front of the building, but time and weather had long since made it mute.
-There was just enough room between its double doors for Special Leaf to squeeze through.
+There was just enough room between its double doors for Thoughtful to squeeze through.
 The children followed single file.

-Special Leaf took a small glowball from his pocket and held it up.
+The rabbit took a small glowball from his pocket and held it up.
 Its cool blue-white light threw sharp shadows.
 Maddy shivered.
 The last place like this that she had been in